The best fitness and health gifts for starting the new year off stronger than ever

 Spiralizer 5-Blade Vegetable Slicer ($22.99; amazon.com)

-Dieting and healthier eating resolutions often call for little to no carbs.
-The Spiralizer Vegetable Slicer enables you to turn vegetables into your next spaghetti dinner and stay true to that keto or paleo diet.
-The Spiralizer's revamped blades are even stronger than before and can cut through hard root vegetables like sweet potatoes and turnips for unlimited vegetable-spaghetti possibilities.
+Dieting and healthier eating resolutions often call for few to no carbs.
+The Spiralizer vegetable slicer enables you to turn vegetables into noodles for your next spaghetti dinner and stay true to that keto or paleo diet.
+The Spiralizer's revamped blades are even stronger than before and can cut through hard root vegetables like sweet potatoes and turnips for unlimited vegetable-noodle possibilities.

 Dash Rapid Egg Cooker ($14.99, originally $18.79; amazon.com)

-For you egg lovers out there — yes for protein — there's no easier way to scramble, hard boil, soft boil or poach eggs than with the Dash Rapid Egg Cooker.
-With an auto shut off function, your eggs will never overcook and you don't have to babysit them if you're short on time.
+For you egg lovers out there — yes, for protein — there's no easier way to scramble, hard boil, soft boil or poach eggs than with the Dash Rapid Egg Cooker.
+It has an auto shut-off function, so your eggs will never overcook and you don't have to babysit them if you're short on time.
 Whether it's for a quick breakfast or a protein-packed snack, making eggs has never been this over-easy.

 Porter Bundle — Ceramic ($110, originally $125; wandpdesign.com)

 If you want to take care of the planet as much as you take care of your body, reducing plastic waste is a huge thing everyone can do.
-Perfect for meal prep, this ceramic bundle is a collection of matte-colored items such as bowls, mugs and a water bottle.
-They're dishwasher and microwave safe, so the switch is easy, convenient and good looking.
+Perfect for taking food and drink on the go, this ceramic bundle is a collection of items such as bowls, mugs and a water bottle, all designed to replace single-use plastics.
+They're dishwasher- and microwave-safe, so the switch is easy, convenient and good-looking.

 Instant Pot DUO60 6 Qt ($79, originally $99.95; amazon.com)

 All hail the Instant Pot.
-The miraculous pressure cooker churns out meals, making those precious mid-week meals a piece of cake.
-This six-quart Instant Pot is a seven-in-one kitchen appliance that's easy to use, easy to clean and saves you time.
+The miraculous pressure cooker churns out meals, making those precious midweek meals a piece of cake.
+This 6-quart Instant Pot is a seven-in-one kitchen appliance that's easy to use and easy to clean and will save you time.
 No need to waste time cooking when the Instant Pot can do all the work while you're on your grind.
-Meal prep has never been easier.

-Making a quick, on-the-go smoothie has never been easier than with a NutriBullet.
+Making a quick, on-the-go smoothie is easy with a NutriBullet.
 The 600-watt motor gives you plenty of blending power to make the nutrient-rich smoothies you need to fuel your workouts.
-The NutriBullet also comes with resealable lids so you can just grab and go when you're running out the door.
+The NutriBullet also comes with resealable lids, so you can just grab and go when you're running out the door.

 Vitamix A2500 Ascent Series Smart Blender ($449.95, originally $599.95; amazon.com)

-For heavy-duty blending projects you can't go wrong with a Vitamix.
+For heavy-duty blending projects, you can't go wrong with a Vitamix.
 You can make hot soup (the friction from the blades brings it up to serving temperature), grind nuts and coffee, and blend basically anything with Vitamix's laser-cut, stainless steel blades.
 For any difficult or complicated blending needs, Vitamix is the way to go.

-If you're looking for a way to jumpstart your diet, look no further than "The Whole 30."
-This 30-day guide (that's also a No. 1 New York Times bestseller) comes with rules and recipes that transform your diet to a cleaner, healthier and more sustainable way of eating.
-With rules such as no alcohol, grain, dairy or added sugars, it's a strict month that's sure to make you rethink your relationship with food.
+If you're looking for a way to jump-start your diet, look no further than "The Whole 30."
+This 30-day guide (a No. 1 New York Times best-seller) comes with rules and recipes that transform your diet to a cleaner, healthier and more sustainable way of eating.
+With rules such as no alcohol, grain, dairy or added sugars, it's a strict month of meals that's sure to make you rethink your relationship with food.

 Note: The prices above reflect the retailer's listed price at the time of publication.